Getting Started

 - Per-depot status updates

-The downloaded files are saved to your configured download location (default: system Downloads folder).
+The downloaded files are saved to your configured download location (default: Documents/SteamDownloads).
 Each download creates a subdirectory named after the app ID.

 Cancel a Download